HELPFUL TIPS FOR YOUR WEDDING

 17) PHOTOBOOTH - these are good fun too, if you have budget for it of course.
 It really is a hit with guests.
 A photo will always make a good addition to the messages in your guestbook

-18) CHILL - it’s a big, long day and things might not go to plan, but that's not important - how you deal with it is though!
+18) CHILL - Others may have ideas and advice for you, and thats fine - but remember that it's up to you to make the decisions - after all, it's your day.
+But it’s a big, long day too, and things might not go to plan, but that's not important - how you deal with it is though!
 So...just like beer, for best results keep chilled...